espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

-Here is few information we can notice from the correlation matrix :
+Here is few information noticeable from the correlation matrix :
  - The highest correlated attribute is the proportion of new builds and public transport distribution.
  - The property values and the proportion of non-retail commercial properties.
  - Public transport distribution and proportion of non retails are negatively correlated.

-In terms of Pearson correlation with the target variable, we can see that the normalized sales are negatively correlated with the household_affluency but positively correlated with the household size.
+In terms of Pearson correlation with the target variable, the normalized sales are negatively correlated with the household_affluency but positively correlated with the household size.

 ### Variable Distribution

-In the following section, we will analyze each variable deeper.
-For each variable,  we will draw a histogram and a boxplot.
-It will help to find out the outliers and the variable distribution.
-We will then plot a correlation between the variable and the normalized sales.
-If a feature has outlier values, we will have a deeper look at those and deal with them with the appropriate method.
+The following section will analyze each variable deeper.
+For each variable, it will draw a histogram and a boxplot.
+This plot will help to find out the outliers and the variable distribution.
+It will then plot a correlation between the variable and the normalized sales.
+If a feature has outlier values, it will have a deeper look at those and deal with them with the appropriate method.

 ```python
 number_of_columns = len(store_df.columns)